Patient education: Acute pancreatitis (Beyond the Basics)

 Mild pancreatitis — Mild pancreatitis usually resolves with simple supportive care, which entails monitoring, drugs to control pain, and intravenous fluids.
 You may not be allowed to eat anything during the first few days if you have nausea or vomiting.

 Moderate to severe pancreatitis — Moderate to severe pancreatitis requires more extensive monitoring and supportive care.
 This is because severe pancreatitis can lead to potentially life-threatening complications, including damage of the heart, lung, and kidneys.
 People with pancreatitis of this severity may be closely monitored in an intensive care unit.

 During this time you may be given one or more of the following treatments:

-- Most people with moderate to severe pancreatitis will not be able to eat in the early course of their illness.
+●Many patients with moderate to severe pancreatitis may not be able to eat in the early course of their illness.
 Instead, you may be fed through a tube placed through the nose or mouth into the small intestine.

 If you cannot tolerate tube feeding or cannot get enough nutrients with tube feeding, you may be given nutrition through an intravenous line placed in the upper chest.
 You can resume eating gradually once your pain resolves and bowel function returns to normal.

 ●About 30 percent of people with severe acute pancreatitis develop an infection in the damaged pancreatic tissue.
 Antibiotics can prevent infections and control infections that are already present.

 ●Acute pancreatitis is sometimes complicated by extensive damage and/or infection to the pancreatic tissue.
 In these cases, the damaged and/or infected tissue may be removed in a procedure referred to as a necrosectomy.
 Necrosectomy can be done as a minimally invasive procedure.